tryton/tryton/modules/sale/doc/usage/returns.inc.rst

 `Invoices <account_invoice:model-account.invoice>`.
 Once you have done this you must
-`handle the exceptions <Handling shipment and invoice exceptions>` this generates, ensuring that none of the moves or invoices are selected for recreation.
+`handle the exceptions <Handling shipment and invoice exceptions>` this generates, ensuring that all of the moves or invoices are selected to be ignored (and not recreated).

 .. _Handling customer returns: